 In addition, Ohio State has released a set of tools to aid project teams in meeting the expectations of the BIM Project Delivery Standard.

-BIM for Operations
+BIM for Planning, Operations & Data Analysis

 Chat Bubble Icon